Guest Blog By VeganAcneSufferers

 Whether you double cleanse daily, or you save double cleansing for a day of pampering, it's totally up to you.
 Double cleansing has its potential benefits when done properly, and if you're looking to try a new skin care routine, why not give it a go?

-Have you tried double cleansing?
+Have you tried double cleansing for acne?
 What were your results, and thoughts?
 Leave your comments below!

 I first got acne in high school, and it came back in my early adulthood.
 I was able to struggle through those difficult times and come out of it a stronger, wiser, healthier person as a result.
 I'm here to help you do the same thing!